- Location: Ohio

 You'll need to have an Ohio's salesperson's license before you can sell, lease, or display a vehicle, even if you've been hired by a dealership.
 And, yes, this applies to both part-time and full-time employees.

 Fortunately, it's not too difficult to obtain this license.
-For starters, if you're an Ohio resident, fill out the licensing form.
+For starters, if you're an Ohio resident, fill out the Motor Vehicle Dealer Salesperson License Application (Form BMV 4301).

 Fees and Where to Send